 9. Start Selling

-After months of planning, it’s now time to take the plunge and place that first order.
+After months of planning and work to start a clothing line, it’s now time to take the plunge and place that first order.
 Double-check your business plan and your price points.
 Make sure your sales platform is at least on schedule to be ready for launch.
 It’s time to start marketing and building that brand buzz.
 Get that product in and turn it around fast.
 The quicker it sells, the less chance of the clothing needing a clearance sale.
 Smell what sells and make sure you have the product to meet demand.
 Be prepared to order more, taking into account production and delivery timeframes.

 Focus on your sales platform and make sure your users aren’t abandoning the site before purchase.